Visiting Assistant Professor of Sociology

 Date Needed: August 2015

-Description: The Department of Sociology at Hartwick College invites applications for a full-time, three-year, annually renewable term appointment at the rank of Visiting Assistant Professor starting in August 2015, pending final administrative approval.
-We seek candidates with expertise in Social Work and Sociology, with preference given to those with expertise in public health and policy.
-Minimum qualifications include a MSW (Licensed or license-eligible in New York State required, National Certification preferred) and graduate work in sociology by the time of the appointment.
-A PhD in either Sociology or Social Work and work in community outreach is preferred.
-Specific teaching assignments will include Introduction to Social Work, Introduction to Counseling, Gerontology, Health Care Policy, Medical Sociology, and Introduction to Sociology as well as general education courses, including First Year Seminars.
+The Department of Sociology at Hartwick College invites applications for a non-tenure-track full-time, two-year annually renewable term appointment at the rank of Visiting Assistant Professor starting in August 2015, pending final administrative approval.
+We seek candidates with expertise in criminal justice, policing, corrections and related fields, with preference given to those with experience in the field or experiential learning pedagogies.
+Minimum qualifications include ABD or terminal degree and experience in related field by the time of the appointment.
+Specific teaching assignments will include Criminology, Introduction to Criminal Justice, Policing, Corrections, Juvenile Delinquency, Deviant Behavior and related or specialty courses.
+Assignment may also include general education courses, including First Year Seminars.
 Teaching load will average 20 semester credit hours or their equivalent per academic year, and all faculty members teach during the College's distinctive four-week January Term.
 The successful candidate must be committed to excellence and innovation in undergraduate teaching, active engagement in scholarly or creative activities, and working closely with students in a small college environment.
 Academic advising and some committee service also are expected with this appointment.

 An independent, residential liberal arts college enrolling approximately 1500 full-time undergraduates, Hartwick embraces the teacher-scholar model, with teaching excellence as the first priority.
 Located in the scenic Susquehanna River valley in Oneonta, NY, near the northern foothills of the Catskill Mountains, the College features a Liberal Arts in Practice general education curriculum and aspires to "be the best at melding liberal arts education with experiential learning."